Could you be experiencing the link between estrogen and mood right now?

 In males, estrogen plays a role in the maturation of sperm, modulates erectile function, and dictates sex drive.

 Outside of sexual function and fertility, estrogen plays an important role in calcium metabolism.
-This means it supports bone density, cognitive function, and cardiovascular health in all humans .
+This means it supports healthy bone density, cognitive function, and cardiovascular health in all humans .

 An imbalance in estrogen can cause a variety of concerning issues.

 Females with too much estrogen can experience weight gain, mood swings, depressed or anxious moods, exhaustion, heavy menstrual bleeding, hair loss, abnormal changes to breast tissue.
 Males with too much estrogen can experience physical, unwanted changes to the structure and function of the reproductive system and breast tissue .